Transcatheter Aortic Valve Replacement (TAVR)

 You’ll likely receive conscious sedation, not general anesthesia, to prevent pain and relax you.
 Conscious sedation causes fewer side effects and lets you recover faster.

 Your TAVR Team

 Reading Hospital’s specially trained TAVR team includes interventional and noninvasive cardiologists, cardiac surgeons, specialized radiologists and anesthesiologists, nurses, and other experts as needed.
 Our cardiovascular specialists include:

-- Eric E. Elgin, MD, interventional cardiology
+- Eric E. Elgin, MD, chief, section of cardiology

 - Christine M. McCarty, MD, chief, section of cardiothoracic surgery